In a new series,Crunch Time, we look for more literal answers to the age old question - what fuels a cricketer?

 Is there something you really love to eat but have removed from your diet as part of a fitness regimen?

-Is there a snack you always carry in your kit bag when touring?
+When on tour, do you stick to eating certain types of meals?
+Is there a snack that you always carry in your kit bag when touring?

 If you could reward yourself with a cheat meal after a five-for, what would it be?